 The report provides an overview of the main taxation trends in the LAC region.
-It examines changes in the level and the composition of taxation plus the attribution of tax collection by sub-level of government between 1990 and 2021.
-The report includes two special features: the first examines fiscal revenues from non-renewable natural resources in the LAC region in 2021 and 2022; the second discusses the measurement and evaluation of tax expenditures in Latin America and the Caribbean.
+It examines changes in the level and the composition of tax revenue plus the attribution of tax collection by sub-level of government between 1990 and 2022.
+The report includes two special features: the first examines fiscal revenues from non-renewable natural resources in the LAC region in 2022 and 2023; the second discusses equivalent fiscal pressure, a complementary revenue indicator for the LAC region.